VindeeR/autosubmit/docs/source/userguide/provenance.rst

 supports and uses open standards such as YAML, RO-Crate, as well as other standards such as ISO-8601.

-Each Autosubmit experiment is assigned a :doc:`unique experiment ID <expids>` (also called expid).
+Each Autosubmit experiment is assigned a :doc:`unique experiment ID <EXPIDS>` (also called expid).
 It also provides a central database and utilities that permit experiments to be referenced.